-Looking for a homemade dairy free, cholesterol free, cruelty free fudge?
+Looking for a homemade Mackinac Island fudge that is dairy free, cholesterol free, cruelty free?
 Then look no further!

 This recipe is about as pure Michigan as it gets.
 Gooey fudge that melts in your mouth.
 Rich chocolate coats your palette, as you bite into this perfect plant based fudge!